dkwapisz/Hypercomplex-NN/phase_plans_and_conclusions/phase25_plan.md

-## Phase 20 - Test tuned models - identical architecture, but filters/4 in HyperConv2D
+## Phase 25 - Final test of models - Roughly the same number of parameters in HyperComplex models

-In this phase, the models from the previous phase will be tested with the same architecture, but this time, filters in HyperComplex models were divided by 4.
-The goal is to verify if the tuning of the models improved their performance.
+CNN parameters: 931 432

-Models were so similar, so the same architecture was used for all of them.
+HCNN parameters: 912 896

 ### Phase parameters